Inge von Bönninghausen: Life

 Inge von Bönninghausen was the eldest of four children of Renate von Bönninghausen, born Laux, and Rolf Freiherr von Bönninghausen, an economist with a doctorate.
 Her childhood was eventful, as her parents and their children moved six times in three years due to the war and post-war period.
 As the eldest, Inge von Bönninghausen had duties and privileges.
 In 1958, she graduated from the municipal girls' grammar school in Wesel.
 At the age of 17, she was the first exchange student there to go to the twin city in Hagerstown (Maryland) in 1956.
 She returned with the intention of becoming a journalist after graduating from high school.
 She then studied German Studies and History in Göttingen until she was offered a place at the Free University of Berlin.
 During this time, she experienced the building of the Berlin Wall, the Cuban Missile Crisis and the confrontation between East and West in the 1960s.
 In 1968, she completed her doctorate under Eberhard Lämmert with a thesis on "Satire in the early work of Jean Paul".

-After 40 years, Inge von Boeninghausen reflects on her “very special” time as a student in the light of the Women's Summer University.

 An important personal step was her lesbian coming out in 1991 in the programme series Frauen-Fragen, which she hosted.
 Von Bönninghausen lives in Cologne.